Ideas2IT/cra-redux-saga-ts/README.md

 # cra-redux-saga-ts

-This is the boilerplate to create a new React Application with Create React App as base using Typescript and providing integrations with Redux, Redux Saga, React Router and Material UI.
+This is the boilerplate to create a new React Application with Create React App as base using Typescript and providing integrations with Redux, Redux Saga, React Router and Bootstrap.

 # Features!